 Gliding through the waters of Lake Skadar in a traditional boat is definitely a must-do thing.
 You can see island monasteries, watch birds passing by, swim in the serene waters of Lake Skadar, and the scenery looks different when in the water.
 The most popular place to join a tour or hire a private boat is from the biggest town and tourism center Virpazar.

 During the summer boat tours are extremely popular.
 When I arrived, there were no tours available on the spot, so I had to hire a private boat- came out much more expensive but it was a fantastic time in the water!
 Therefore, to guarantee a spot on a boat, it is worth booking it in advance.
-On Get Your Guide there are different options of private and group boat tours for good rates.
+On Get Your Guide there are different options for private and group boat tours for good rates.

 - Visit tucked away fishing village of Karuč in Skadar Lake